akras14/krasfit.com/source/index.markdown

 ![a brick](images/before-after.png "A brick")

-The weight loss diet the worked? **Simple calorie counting**.
+The weight loss diet that worked? **Simple calorie counting**.

 **TLDR:** I used an app called [LoseIt](https://www.loseit.com/) to estimate my calorie intake and to set a weight loss goal of 1.5 lbs per week.

 ## Back story

 As I mentioned before, I was in the military and was in a really good shape through out my time there.
-Towards the end of my service, I got an idea that I was too skinny, so I decided to train myself to over consume calories to "bulk up".
+Towards the end of my service I got an idea that I was too skinny, so I decided to train myself to over consume calories to "bulk up".
 It was an idiotic idea, but I was able to get away with it as long as I was still in the military.
 As soon as I got out, my weight ballooned to 235lbs.

-My wife and I went fishing shortly after and she took a picture of me sitting down without my shirt one.
+My wife and I went fishing shortly after and she took a picture of me sitting down without my shirt on.
 I've realized how fat I got, freaked out and worked my ass off for the next few months to get my weight back down to about 205 lbs.
 I was able to keep this weight for a while, mainly through going out for long runs a few times a week.

 I've developed pain in my left knee during my time in the military.
 I saw treatment for it, and was advice to greatly reduce the amount of running that I did.
 I stopped running and began my struggle to keep my weight under control.